yairm210/Ubuntu-installation/README.md

 Downloaded Synaptic, 'fix broken packages', checked for broken packages, none - steam *still* wouldn't download.
 Restarted and suddenly it worked!
 Mysterious.

+Restarted, updated `snapd` and `snap store` from the snap store, sounds like a good first step before actually downloading things.